PREAMBLE AND SUMMARY

-This report provides information on the status and development of nuclear power programmes in Hungary, including factors related to the effective planning, decision making and implementation of the nuclear power programme that together lead to safe and economical operations of nuclear power plants.
+This report provides information on the status and development of nuclear power programmes in Hungary, including factors related to the effective planning, decision making and implementation of the nuclear power programme that together lead to the safe and economical operation of nuclear power plants (NPPs).

 The CNPP summarizes organizational, industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in Hungary.

-Hungary has one nuclear power plant (NPP) with four units that provided half of electricity production in 2018, one research reactor and one training reactor in operation.
-Construction of two new NPP units to maintain the capacity of the Paks NPP is planned in order to meet future electricity demand.
+Hungary has one NPP with four units that provided half of electricity production in 2021, with one research reactor and one training reactor also in operation.
+Construction of two new NPP units is planned in order to maintain the capacity of the Paks NPP and to meet future electricity demand.

 1. COUNTRY ENERGY OVERVIEW

 1.1.1.
 Energy policy